Our Curriculum

 Learning about the culture and language of other countries is essential to broaden our understanding and appreciation of the wider world.
 We are vey fortunate that Ms Klepac is a native German speaker, so she teaches German to the children in Jade and Moonstone classes.
 She also teaches songs and rhymes to children in Reception and Key Stage 1, so that they can start Year 3 listening and speaking with confidence and understanding.

-MFL German Progression of skills.
+MFL- German Progression of Learning

 Music